 Did You Know That There is a Hug Meditation?

-Being with my love, holding him close to my chest and truly seeing beyond the physical, but being with him in this present moment, breathing in and out together, that makes our love a devotional practice.
+Being with my love, holding him close to my chest and truly seeing beyond the physical, but being with him in this present moment, breathing in and out together as one interwoven awareness, that makes our love a devotional practice.
 Knowing that I can have a bleed at any moment I do cherish my seconds even more with him.
-Holding him close to me I sometimes think of a Buddhist hug meditation which I learned by Zen Buddhist master Thich Nhat Hanh:
+Holding him close to me I sometimes think of a Buddhist hug meditation which I learned by Zen Buddhist Thich Nhat Hanh:

 “When we hug, our hearts connect and we know that we are not separate beings.”